Hello,

 2022 - 2024

 Internal project where the focus was to increase expertise in the context of robotics and autonomous vehicles.
-During project, I developed various containerized software solutions and proof of concepts.
-Link to related blog post.
+During project, I contributed by developing various containerized software solutions and proof-of-concepts.

 In this project I worked for example with: ROS2, Docker, Python, C++, O3DE, AWS, Jenkins, Linux

 Internal project where the focus was to increase expertise in the context of robotics and autonomous vehicles.
-During project, I developed various containerized software solutions and proof of concepts.
-Link to related blog post.
+During project, I contributed by developing various containerized software solutions and proof-of-concepts.

 In this project I worked for example with: ROS2, Docker, Python, C++, O3DE, AWS, Jenkins, Linux